ravis24/mikeLegal/README.md

 ```
 App run every day at 11:47
 ```
-if you want to change time change hour and minute value
+if you want to change time go to celery.py file and change hour and minute value
 ```

 API